-The Indian Government’s Department of Industrial Policy (DIPP) – nodal agency for the campaign – has approved a three to six months time frame for various government ministries and departments to implement a slew of regulatory reforms, aimed at making India an attractive investment destination.
-These might include reducing time for registering a business from 27 days to one day, single registration for all labour laws and an overhaul of tax systems.
+The Indian Government’s Department for Promotion of Industry and Internal Trade (DPIIT) – the nodal agency for the campaign – has approved a three to six month time frame for various government ministries and departments to implement a slew of regulatory reforms aimed at making India an attractive investment destination.
+These might include reducing the time for registering a business from 27 days to one day, single registration for all labour laws and an overhaul of tax systems.

 As of now, India ranks 134 in the World Bank’s index, behind China (96th rank), Pakistan (110) and Bangladesh (130).

 While the Indian Government’s intentions are obviously praiseworthy, it will do well to learn from the Singapore experience.
 Notably, Singapore has consistently ranked at the top of Ease of Doing Business index year-after-year.
-Thus, till such time India cut-shorts its infamous red-tapism, foreign entrepreneurs and companies are well-advised to use Singapore as the launchpad to their India businesses.
+Thus, till such time India cut-short its infamous red-tapism, foreign entrepreneurs and companies are well-advised to use Singapore as the launchpad for their Indian businesses.

-While Singapore provides the most ideal incorporation choice for foreign companies looking to expand in India, it also help foreign entrepreneurs tap into Asia’s other emerging markets.
+While Singapore provides the most ideal incorporation choice for foreign companies looking to expand in India, it also helps foreign entrepreneurs tap into Asia’s other emerging markets.